 PSA: Please, parents, stop telling people in different stages of life to "Just wait."
 It's kind of patronizing and rude and it never, ever makes anyone feel better about anything.
 Stop saying "Wait 'til you have two, wait 'til you have three, wait 'til they start walking, wait 'til they start throwing tantrums, wait 'til they're teenagers."
 If you want a cookie, just ask for one.
 But stop telling everyone else to "just wait..."

+Thank you.
 Now back to your regularly scheduled blog post.